Pechente/Minecraft-Live-Player-List/readme.md

 5. Adjust the settings in _settings.json_.
 6. You’re done!
 You can now access index.php and check if everything’s working correctly.

+##Disclaimer:

+I developed this as a simple learning project and never planned to release this when I started with it.
+In its evolution, the code has undergone many changes and became dirty, redundant and probably has some unused variables.
+Don’t complain, submit a fix instead :)

 ##Licenses:

 based on [PHP-Minecraft-Query by xPaw](https://github.com/xPaw/PHP-Minecraft-Query), licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/).